Vietnam.vn - Nền tảng quảng bá Việt Nam

 The regulations are intended to ensure that internet companies actively monitor and remove illegal content, such as child sexual abuse and terrorism-supporting material, from their platforms.

-“Most Australians are surprised to learn that despite child sexual abuse and support for terrorism being illegal, no government in the world has ever required tech companies to proactively prevent, detect and then remove this content,” Ms Grant said.
+“Most Australians are surprised to learn that while child sexual abuse and support for terrorism are illegal, no government in the world has ever required tech companies to proactively prevent, detect and then remove this content,” Ms Grant said.

-Ms Grant also affirmed that the cyber security regulations will not affect people's privacy.
-According to her, privacy should not be used as an excuse to not address cyber security issues.
+Ms Grant also affirmed that the cyber security regulations will not affect people's privacy rights.
+According to her, privacy rights should not be used as an excuse to not address cyber security issues.

 Meanwhile, Mr. John Livingstone, Director of Cyber Policy at the United Nations Children's Fund (UNICEF) Australia, said that the government's cyber safety measures will help young people (who are vulnerable to danger) avoid content that can cause psychological trauma if accessed.

-In particular, these regulations help to improve the protection of children in the online world, as they spend a large proportion of their time online and are therefore at greater risk of harm.
-Any measure that can improve children’s online protection is welcome and helps to achieve UNICEF’s goals.
+Specifically, these regulations help to improve the protection of children in the online world, as children spend a large proportion of their time online and are therefore at greater risk of harm.
+Any measures that can improve children’s online protection are welcome and help to achieve the goals that UNICEF aspires to.

-For cyber safety measures to be implemented effectively, technology companies must be aware of their responsibilities and be held accountable for their actions, Livingstone said.
-“We need the technology industry to operate at high standards, especially when it comes to very dangerous forms of content such as child sexual abuse.
-We need to aim for the highest level of protection for children given the seriousness of the impact of this type of content,” Livingstone said.
+For cyber safety measures to be implemented effectively, technology companies must be aware of their responsibilities and be held accountable for their actions, Mr. Livingstone said.
+“We need the technology industry to operate at high standards, especially when it comes to extremely dangerous forms of content such as child sexual abuse.
+We need to aim for the highest level of protection for children due to the serious impact of this type of content,” Mr. Livingstone said.

 The UNICEF official said that if this were done, Australia would become the safest place in the world for children to access the internet.
 It is known that the eSafety Committee will negotiate online safety regulations, related to legislative documents that the Australian Government considers inappropriate for children, such as online pornography.